 Matthew Dawson, P.E., PTOE

-Matthew Dawson serves as Hanson’s transportation practice lead and a senior transportation engineer in the company’s Peoria, Illinois, office.
+Matthew Dawson serves as an assistant vice president, Hanson’s transportation practice lead and a senior transportation engineer in the company’s Peoria, Illinois, office.
 He has provided civil and traffic engineering services for the Illinois Department of Transportation, Missouri Department of Transportation, Illinois Tollway and a wide variety of municipal governments and private clients.
 His experience includes serving as the project engineer or quality control staff member on numerous roadway and railway projects, including major arterial streets, complete streets to accommodate all users, rural and urban interstate highways, tollways and rural bridge replacements.
 His railway background encompasses design and modification of at-grade crossings, intermodal facilities and railroad grade separations for Class I railroads including BNSF, Union Pacific and Norfolk Southern.

 Select project highlights include the Interstate 74 reconstruction through downtown Peoria, Washington Street and TIGER II Warehouse District redevelopment project encompassing 20 blocks of downtown Peoria; the Multimodal Corridor Enhancement (MCORE) complete streets improvements, which are transforming transportation around the University of Illinois campus; Seminary and East Main Street grade separations in Galesburg, Illinois; various sections of the I-294, I-90 and I-88 tollways near Chicago; Dorsett/Lindbergh (US 67) interchange improvements in St. Louis; I-44 Flood Study near Jerome, Missouri; and the BNSF Sandpoint Junction Connector Project in Idaho.